blbadger/blbadger.github.io/aperiodic-irrationals.md

 \Bbb A + \Bbb P \sim \Bbb R
 $$

 We can define a periodic differential function based on its periodicity: in this case, all periodic functions with period 1 are defined as being the same function.
-Using this definition, there exists a one-to-one correspondance between periodic functions and the set of natural numbers $\Bbb N$ because periodic functions may have any finite period,
+Using this definition, there exists a one-to-one and onto (bijective) correspondance between periodic functions and the set of natural numbers $\Bbb N$ because periodic functions may have any finite period but only one period.

 $$
 \Bbb P = \{ \mathbf {period} \; 1, \mathbf {period} \; 2, \mathbf {period} \; 3... \} \\
 \Bbb N = \{1, 2, 3... \} \\
 \Bbb P \mapsto \Bbb N \\
+\Bbb Nmapsto \Bbb P \\
 \Bbb P \sim \Bbb N
 $$